Blog

 2.3 Independence of the auditor

-2.4 Communication with Sponsor
+2.4 Communication with the sponsor

 3. Role of the sponsor

-3.1 Definition and responsibility
+3.1 Definition and Responsibility

-3.2 Responsibilities of the Sponsor
+3.2 Tasks of the sponsor

 ISO 14155 defines a variety of tasks for the sponsor, including: